 In 2016, De Lellis was awarded a C.O.L.A.
-Fellowship for their installation, (In)/Animate Objects,the second half of a diptych with Object of Her Affection.
-F or its initial showing at Los Angeles Municipal Art Gallery, a mountain of decaying rag dolls towered to the ceiling, upon which their maker, the grandmother, presided from the throne of her wingback chair.
-Years have passed since her granddaughter, Andrea Lowe (the protagonist from Object of Her Affection) fell from the crumbling tenement she was in love with.
+Fellowship for (In)/Animate Objects, an installation that formed the second half of a diptych with Object of Her Affection.
+For its initial showing at Los Angeles Municipal Art Gallery, a mountain of decaying rag dolls towered to the ceiling, upon which their maker, the grandmother, presided from the throne of her wingback chair.
+Years have passed since her granddaughter, (Andrea, the protagonist from Object of Her Affection), fell from the crumbling tenement she was in love with.
 In sorrow, the grandmother has amassed thousands of dolls that testify to the insatiable need for love at the heart of the obsessional life.

 For (In)/Animate Objects, De Lellis mass-produced over a thousand handmade decaying ragdolls with a pop-up community of collaborators which formed locally in Los Angeles and remotely in Louisville, Brooklyn, Providence and Amsterdam.
 Their process appropriated aspects of quilting bees.
 As their hands collectively stitched irregularities, their minds contemplated the idea of identity: a repetition of a repetition for which there is no original.
 Versions of (In)/Animate Objects have been displayed at Automata, Los Angeles Contemporary Exhibitions, Track 16, and Rosalux (Berlin).